 • Certification – certifications apply to activities existing at the time of sanctuary designation that are already permitted by a separate local, state, or federal permit, lease, license, or other approval.
 NOAA could approve these pre-existing activities and “grandfather” them into the sanctuary by certifying the underlying permit, lease, or license.
 NOAA may also impose terms and conditions as necessary to achieve the purposes for which the sanctuary was designated, as necessary.

-• Special use permits – Section 310 of the National Marine Sanctuaries Act (16 U.S.C. § 1441; NMSA) allows the Secretary of Commerce, delegated to the Office of National Marine Sanctuaries to issue special use permits to authorize the conduct of specific activities in a sanctuary if such authorization is necessary (1) to establish conditions of access to and use of any sanctuary resource or (2) to promote public use and understanding of a sanctuary resource.
-See Office of National Marine Sanctuaries special use permits page for more information.
-Note: for a two-year period, this special use permit category does not apply to commercial submarine cables in any new sanctuaries designated after August 16, 2024, which includes Chumash Heritage National Marine Sanctuary.
+• Special Use Permits – Section 310 of the National Marine Sanctuaries Act (16 U.S.C. § 1441; NMSA) allows the Secretary of Commerce, delegated to the Office of National Marine Sanctuaries to issue special use permits to authorize the conduct of specific activities in a sanctuary if such authorization is necessary (1) to establish conditions of access to and use of any sanctuary resource or (2) to promote public use and understanding of a sanctuary resource.
+See ONMS’ Special Use Permits page page for more information.
+Note: for a two-year period, this Special Use Permit category does not apply to commercial submarine cables in any new sanctuaries designated after August 16, 2024, which includes Chumash Heritage National Marine Sanctuary.
 See Federal Register Notice 89 FR 66689 for more information.